Form 8.3 - Shaftesbury PLC

 1.65%

-NB: The additional change of 1,193 shares since our last disclosure on 17th May 2022 is due to a transfer out of discretionary holdings of 1,193 shares.
+NB: The additional change of 2,986 shares since our last disclosure on 19th May 2022 is due to a transfer in of discretionary holdings of 2,986 shares.

 All interests and all short positions should be disclosed.